pedromsantos/ts-kata/src/13_RefactoringGolf/hole12/README.md

-# Hole 1 to Hole 2
+# Hole 12 to Hole 13

-Change the code in hole 1 to be identical to the code on hole 2, both implenentation and tests can change.
+Change the code in hole 12 to be identical to the code on hole 13, both implenentation and tests can change.

 ## Refactorings

-- Tackle code comments, long method and large class
+- Tackle domain language as result of new abstractions
-  - Extract method
+- Tackle any remaining duplication

 ## Tips